Legion M's Secret Master Plan

 Legion M is a truly unique proposition.
 We're a first-of-our kind company pioneering uncharted new territory.
-It's a big, bold idea--a Facebook/Google/Tesla size swing for the fences.
+It's a big, bold idea–a Facebook/Google/Tesla-sized swing for the fences.
 And, for the first time in history (thanks to the JOBS Act), you have a chance to get in on the ground floor.

 But before we ask anyone to invest any of their hard earned money, we want to explain WHY a fan-owned company is so powerful, and HOW we believe it can transform the media landscape.
-After all, this isn't a Kickstarter campaign--it's an investment.
-If you give us $100, our goal is to turn it into $200.
-Or $1,000.
+After all, this isn't a Kickstarter campaign–it's an investment.
+If you give us $100, our job is to turn it into $200.
 Or $10,000.
-As a potential investor, we think you deserve a chance to see our top secret plans and decide for yourself if it's something you want to be a part of.
+As an investor, we think you deserve a chance to see our top secret plans.

 YOU DON'T MAKE GREAT ART BY COMMITTEE